 Many students want to get into Stanford, one of the most prestigious undergraduate institutions in the United States.
 While getting into Stanford is very tough, there are definite rules to Stanford admissions.
-Strategizing around these rules will greatly increase your chances of getting in.
+Using these rules to your advantage will greatly increase your chances of getting in.

-Note: the following advice also works for admissions to UC Berkeley and Cornell.
-While Cornell University and the University of California at Berkeley are not the same as Stanford, they are both very highly ranked colleges with only a slight engineering tilt.
+Note: The following advice also works for admission to UC Berkeley and Cornell University.
+Though Cornell and Berkeley are not the same as Stanford, they are both very highly ranked colleges with a slight engineering tilt.

-Stanford University is one of the most difficult colleges to get into, with a current acceptance rate of only 5.1%.
-It is consistently ranked in the US News' top five universities.
-Stanford is the top choice of many students whose focuses coincide with what Stanford offers (e.g. a West Coast life or a large research institution with a slight engineer tilt).
-Stanford is also, by far, the top US-News-ranked school west of the Mississippi (the second is Caltech, which attracts a completely different crowd).
+Stanford University is one of the most difficult colleges to get into, with an acceptance rate of only 4%.
+It is consistently ranked in US News' top 10—often top five—universities.
+Stanford is the top choice of many students whose focuses coincide with what Stanford offers (e.g., a West Coast life or a large research institution with a slight engineer lean).
+Stanford is also by far the top US News-ranked school west of the Mississippi (the second is Caltech, which attracts a very different crowd).

-However, Stanford does follow certain rules when it comes to admissions.
-And no, these rules are not as simple as "focus all your time on academics" or "be as well-rounded as possible."
-(In fact, those two phrases are the two biggest myths for admissions to Stanford!)
-Knowing the rules won't guarantee you admission, but you'll have a heck of a better chance than if you’re applying in the dark.
+Stanford follows certain rules when it comes to admissions.
+And, no, these rules are not as simple as "focus all your time on academics" or "be as well rounded as possible."
+(In fact, those phrases are the two biggest myths about admissions here!)
+Knowing the rules won't guarantee you admission, but you'll have a heck of a better chance than if you were applying in the dark.

-I'll go over everything you need to know to get into Stanford, whether you're a humanities or STEM student, and I'll explain which admissions strategies are false and could seriously impact your chances of getting accepted if you follow them.
+I'll go over everything you need to know to get into Stanford, whether you're a humanities or STEM major.
+I'll also explain which admissions strategies are false and could seriously impact your chances of getting accepted if you follow them.

 There are lots of writers out there giving admissions advice without any personal experience.
-Most journalists writing articles on Stanford admissions do a few hours of research on the school (or a few days at most) to meet their article quota.
-However, I have personally spent weeks, if not months, thinking about Stanford admissions.
-I must have spent over 100 hours explicitly on Stanford admissions, and I got in:
+Most journalists writing articles on Stanford admissions just spend a few hours doing research on the school (or a few days at most) in order to meet their article quota.

 A letter from my admissions officer to me after I was accepted to Stanford discussing the admitted-student weekend details.
 This letter has been modified to summarize meaning and protect privacy.